Edited by: Keri Stooksbury

 Your earning and redemption experiences are also enhanced significantly when you utilize the Capital One Travel portal.
-With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and an up to $300 travel credit, it will pay to utilize the portal frequently.
+With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and a travel credit of $300, it will pay to utilize the portal frequently.

 The elevated earning on the card goes beyond Capital One Travel purchases with 2x miles per dollar spent on every other purchase.
 Plus, at your card anniversary, you’ll earn another 10,000 miles.